 Table of Contents

-What Are Interviewing Techniques?
+What Are Interviewing Techniques for Employers?

 Interviewing has been part of modern hiring practices for over 100 years starting with Thomas Edison who interviewed lab assistants.
 His interview technique was to give a bowl of soup to every candidate.
 If a candidate seasoned their soup with salt or pepper BEFORE trying the soup, he would immediately dismiss them from the interview process.
 WHY?
 He believed they would always rely on assumptions.